Backstage Plugin Guide | PagerDuty

 • Services are mapped between Backstage/Portal and PagerDuty.

-• Information related to your PagerDuty services are available within Backstage/Portal.
+• Information related to your PagerDuty services is available within Backstage/Portal.

 There are two versions of the plugin: